eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

    .. note::

-      The eCAL Sys Client is a remote control application with not authentication.
+      The eCAL Sys Client is a remote-control application with not authentication.
       If you are annoyed by accepting this security implication at startup, you can start eCAL Sys Client with:

       .. code-block:: console